ExistentialEnso/ExistentialEnso/README.md

 Hello, I'm **Thorne** a.k.a. **ens0**, a thirty-something Renaissance woman with a diverse array of expertise and successes.
 Primary focuses are **coding & writing**.
 Always learning, always creating, always building.
 Dedicated to building a better, more inclusive world for all.

 Repositories split between this account and [@smolfarm](https://github.com/smolfarm), my girlfriend's and my creative studio.
-Languages of focus are Solidity, TypeScript, and C#.
+Languages of focus are **Solidity, TypeScript, and C#.**

+Previously, I spent 3 years as a CTO of a Y Combinator company.

 ## Links